ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 ![setup secret](./assets/setup/setup_secret.png)

 ### Restoring your Database from a Snapshot
-Letting the ARK blockchain download from peers can take a long time.
+Letting the Ark blockchain download from peers can take a long time.
 We have the ability to download a snapshot of the blockchain and import it right into our database.
 Let's go ahead and do that now.